Louisiana Woman Blog

 A square pan with a red trim filled with cake squared and covered with custard.

-I’m an Amazon Associate.
-The Louisiana Woman Blog contains affiliate links with Amazon, and I will earn a commission if you purchase through those links.
+I'm an Amazon Associate.
+The Louisiana Woman Blog contains Amazon affiliate links, and I will earn a commission if you purchase through them.
 Thank you!

 La Bouille is a go-to dessert recipe made with simple ingredients by many Cajun cooks.
-Some recall it as a welcomed after-school sweet treat poured on a moist yellow cake.
+Some recall it as a welcome after-school sweet treat poured on a moist yellow cake.
 It's comfort food at its best!

 Looking for more classic desserts from the bayou country?